blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       The Cache-Control max-age response header value for static files served by the zuul-web.
 Set to 0 during development to disable Cache-Control.

+   .. attr:: zone

+      The zone in which zuul-web is deployed.
+This is only needed if there are executors with different zones in the environment and not all executors are directly addressable from zuul-web.
+This can be the case within a k8s based zuul deployment spread over multiple sites.
+The zone defines the zone where the executors are directly adressable.
+Live log streaming will go directly to the executors of the same zone and be routed to a finger gateway of the target zone of the zones are different.
+The finger gateway of the other zone is a central entrypoint for all live log streams of that zone.

+      If this is used the finger gateways should be configured accordingly.

 .. _web-server-tenant-scoped-api:

 Enabling tenant-scoped access to privileged actions